Internet Safety For Business, Home.

 It’s important to know that others including your Teachers, Coaches, Employers, Parents, Colleges will be looking to get an insight into you.
 500 nights out and nothing else, is that it?
 Won’t impress the coach, employer, family, potential partners.
 Probably not the picture you want to paint of yourself.

-Social media — Facebook, Twitter, LinkedIn, Instagram, Snapchat — influence your online reputation.
+Social media — Facebook, Twitter, LinkedIn, Instagram, Snapchat and TikTok — influence your online reputation.
 Consider the balance and making your presence online balanced.

-Try keeping profanities to a absolute minimum or better yet don’t.
-‘F*** you ma bi**h, f***i*g gre8t nite, all the bi***es were f***ed up etc, etc”.
-Once or very occasionally we can ignore but NOT every week-end.
-Learn to hashtag carefully, remember Google records your 500 #Bitch hashtags monthly especially when kids can post easily over 5,000 times monthly.
+Try keeping profanities to an absolute minimum or better yet don’t.
+‘F*** you ma bi**h, f*** I*g gre8t nite, all the bi***es were f***ed up etc, etc”.
+Once or very occasionally we can ignore but NOT every weekend.
+Learn to hashtag carefully, remember Google records your 500 #Bitch hashtags monthly especially when kids can post easily over 8,000 times monthly.

 Remember Google, Social Media forgets nothing, they see and keep everything.
 Google can’t forgive or forget, (despite your right to be forgotten) it’s only a computer that’s all.
 Remember Google has no compassion, soul, has no kindness and can’t see the good in you.
 It’s just a computer designed to make money for Google, that’s it.

-You need to care of business because Google is, it controls mobile phones operating systems, 95% plus of all European searches.
+You need to take care of business because Google is, it controls mobile phone operating systems, 95% plus of all European searches.
 The same applies to Facebook, Snapchat, Instagram.